Accreditations and Recognitions

 - American Diabetes Association (ADA) Diabetes Self-Management Education Program (Southwestern is the first cancer hospital in the country to achieve this accreditation)

-Southwestern placed fourth in the "Best Places to Work in Oklahoma 2013."
+Southwestern placed second in "Best Places to Work in Oklahoma 2015."
 This distinction, by Best Companies Group (BCG), identifies and recognizes companies who are excelling in workplace excellence.
 Southwestern was the top-ranked healthcare institution among this year’s winners.

-Additionally, Southwestern placed second in 2012 and third in the 2011 "Best Places to Work in Oklahoma," and was nominated as one of the 2007 "Best Places to Work in Oklahoma."
+Additionally, Southwestern placed in the top 10 in 2014, fourth in 2013, second in 2012 and third in the 2011 "Best Places to Work in Oklahoma," and was nominated as one of the 2007 "Best Places to Work in Oklahoma."
 The hospital ranked eighth in the state in the large-sized companies category (250 employees or more).

 The Oklahoma Certified Healthy Business Program recognizes businesses that make a positive impact on employee health by providing programs such as health screenings, opportunities for physical activities, health and nutrition education, as well as community involvement in health and wellness.